meri-imperiumi/handbook/docs/checklists/06_leaving_the_vessel.md

 - [ ] Close galley sink seacock
 - [ ] Close motor seacock
 - [ ] If leaving the boat in water, replace paddlewheel sensor with the plug
-- [ ] If leaving the boat on the hard, remove paddlewheel sensor and replace with mesh
+- [ ] If leaving the boat on the hard, remove paddlewheel sensor and replace with anti-bug mesh
+- [ ] If leaving the boat for a long time, suspend Starlink data plan
+- [ ] If possible, get an LTE data plan for the boat for remote monitoring
 - [ ] Install frost guard (if needed)
 - [ ] Install dehumidifier (if on shore power)
 - [ ] Check bilge water level
 - [ ] Empty fridge and all perishables
+- [ ] Empty composting toilet
 - [ ] Take out trash
-- [ ] Shut down all other DC circuits except for _Computer_ and _Navigation Instruments_
+- [ ] Shut down all other DC circuits except for _Computer_, _Navigation Instruments_, and _Automatic Bilge Pump_
 - [ ] Shut down inverter

 ## On deck